ddsky/humor-api-clients/ruby/docs/MemesApi.md

   keywords_in_image: false, # Boolean | Whether the keywords should be found in the meme's image.
   media_type: 'image', # String | The type of the content.
 Can be either 'image' or 'video' or specific formats such as 'jpg', 'png', 'gif', or 'mp4'.
   number: 3, # Integer | The number of results to retrieve between 1 and 10.
-  min_rating: 7 # Integer | The minimum rating between 0 and 10 the result should have.
+  min_rating: 7, # Integer | The minimum rating between 0 and 10 the result should have.
+  offset: 3.4 # Float | The number of results to skip.
 }

 begin